 Understanding Subminimum Wage

 The Fair Labor Standards Act of 1938 permits employers, primarily nonprofit community rehabilitation providers, to pay people with disabilities less than the federal minimum wage.
 To do this, employers must obtain a Section 14(c) certificate from the Department of Labor (DOL).
-These certificates allow wages to be set based on productivity of the person with the disability as compared to a person who does not identify as disabled performing the same task.
+These certificates allow wages to be set based on productivity of the person with a disability as compared to a person who does not identify as disabled performing the same task.
 Currently, most subminimum wage work takes place in segregated facilities called sheltered workshops.

 - Documented cases of abuse